QuaziSamiha/lingua-joy-client/README.md

 5. Homepage:
     - Top Slider Section  Will have a relevant slider.
 Use relevant text, information, message, and picture.
 The design is entirely up to you.
-    - Popular Classes Section  Show relevant pictures related to the classes or activities.
+    - Popular Courses Section  Show relevant pictures related to the classes or activities.
 Have the top 6 classes based on the number of students.
     - Popular Instructors Section.
 Show the top 6 instructors based on the number of students in their Class.
     TODO: Future Features
     - Extra Section Add one relevant sections.
 Make it attractive :heart_eyes:.
 Try to use animation effects.